gcclinux/orangecalc/README.md

 ## Notes
 - All scripts automatically copy resources from `res/` to `bin/`
 - Class files are organized in package structure under `bin/wagemaker/`
-- The main class is `wagemaker.CalculatorOrangeLite`
+- The main class is `wagemaker.OrangeCalc`
 - All build scripts check for Java availability before compilation
 - Use the clean option when switching between different Java versions